dollkirk/Learning_Journal/Learning_Journal.md

 ![Screenshot 2023-02-13 124625](https://user-images.githubusercontent.com/114989045/218461304-55ea7117-7924-417c-88b0-b1b21cd8074a.png)

-## Component Package Two - Platform movements
+## Component Package Two - Platform movement/Respawn Checkpoints

 #### PROBLEM:
 I created two scripts called "MovingPlatformController" and "WayPoints".
 In the "WayPoints" script, it is keeping count of the waypoints of the moving platform path.
 The "MovingPlatformController" is moving the platform using transforms and "Lerp".
 I set two waypoints for the platform to move between and this works.
 However, I want the platform to rotate in the same rotation that the waypoints are in.